pacak/bpaf/documentation/_documentation/_1_tutorials/_2_derive_api/index.md

 6. Run the resulting parser

-Let’s go though some of them in more details:
+Let’s go through some of them in more detail: